Autism Spectrum Diagnostic Services

 Child Diagnostic Assessments.

 This is a multi-phase process, beginning with completion of initial standardised questionnaires and information gathering.
 This is followed by a face-to-face clinical interview (remote or in person) with parent/carer.
 After this we review to make sure our service still is appropriate.
 If so we move to our formal diagnostic stage.
 This typically involves an ADI-R interview, followed by a morning or afternoon school observation, detailed developmental history interview with parents/carers, and a one-to-one play based assessment and observation with the child at their home.
 These are likely to occur across 2 or 3 appointments.
 Direct assessments are home based where possible, as this is less anxiety-provoking for the child, and allows observation in their usual environment.
 The possibility exists for additional speech and language, cognitive, adaptive and behavioural assessments to be included as necessary, depending on the child’s presenting difficulties and the level of NHS input prior to assessment with Spectrum.
 Timeframe from initial enquiry to completion of all elements of the assessment process and production of final report is currently around 6-8 months.

 Adult Diagnostic Assessments.

-Adult assessments typically take around 4 hours.
+Adult assessments typically take around 4 - 6 hours, across 2 sessions.
 Assessment is typically conducted in a clinic setting, although in some cases it may be possible to do the assessment in the clients home.
-Assessment includes interview, presentation of structured and standardised psychometric and cognitive tasks, and where possible developmental history information from a family member.
+Assessment includes initial clinical interview, presentation of structured and standardised psychometric and cognitive tasks, and where possible developmental history information from a family member.

 Autism Profile Assessments.

 For those with an existing diagnosis on the autism spectrum, this assessment provides detailed information and report for a range of purposes, such as educational statementing, or vocational advice and recommendations.
 These assessments vary in content and duration dependent on the needs of the individual, and the requirements of the report and recommendations.
 Typical duration is between 4 – 8 hours, not necessarily on one day.